wxy12151/Brain-tumor-binary-and-multiple-classifications-by-classical-ML-methods-and-CNN/README.md

 # 1. Brief introduction

-The brain tumors are the common and  aggressive disease that can be detected by magnetic resonance imaging (MRI) figures.
+Brain tumors are a common and aggressive disease that can be detected by magnetic resonance imaging (MRI) figures.
 The purpose of this project is to explore the classification power of different algorithms based on brain MRI scans.

 ## 1.1.
 Binary task - Random Forest, SVM, KNN